Healthy Snacks for Kids on the Go

 Pairing cheese up with some whole-grain crackers adds some healthy carbs to the snack that will give an extra energy boost, along with fiber to help the digestive track function properly.

 Energy bars can be a hit or miss.
 In other words, you have to look at the nutrition information on the package before assuming that the contents are healthy.
-Look for brands that limit added sugars and saturated fats, and instead use whole grains, seeds, and maybe a little chocolate to make it spot-on for the perfect snack.
-Bobo's has some great options for healthy snacks for kids-on-the-go!
+Look for brands that limit added sugars and saturated fats, and instead use whole grains, seeds, and maybe a little chocolate to make for the perfect snack.

 Fruit (Dried or Fresh)